Connect with us

 Binge-Watching Wins: Viewers Prefer All Episodes at Once

-NOTE: This article is 2 months old and may not include the most recent information.
+NOTE: This article is 2 years old and may not include the most recent information.

 Binge-watching is super popular these days, and a recent study by Samba TV, highlighted by TheWrap, gives us some cool insights into this trend.
 Basically, people are more likely to finish watching a TV series if all episodes are available at once, instead of having to wait for new ones each week.